Our fight against the Owlsbury Farm neighbourhood development

 Local Plan

 The site has been listed on the draft Local Plan as a reserved site.
-We have offered guidance on how to object to this by responding to the draft Local Plan during the consultation period.

 A ‘neighbourhood’

-167 hectares and over 2,000 houses planned on a green arable site at Owlsbury Farm.
+167 hectares and over 1,500 houses planned on a green arable site at Owlsbury Farm.

 Why should this site not be allocated on the Local Plan?

 The site is remote and disconnected from Uckfield town, being west of the A22 (the centre of the site is some 2km from the Uckfield Railway Station even as the crow flies and yet further from the main town centre facilities and services.
-The site is huge and extends into open countryside.
-The site location is not determined by good Town Planning according to need.
-The Ridgewood development opposite this site and other sites already have permission to build hundreds of houses.
-We need more homes but Owlsbury Farm is not the answer.

-Lack of infrastructure
+Lack of Infrastructure

-The road network in the area cannot take this level of increase in traffic.
 There are already problems with water and sewage for housing in Wealden that have not been resolved, especially in areas close to the rivers such as the River Uck.

-Conflict with national policy
+Conflict with National Policy

 The proposed developments are seen as conflicting with national policy, local sustainability goals, and the principles of prudent land use.